 The main difference between this recipe and a traditional carrot cake is the density.
 This loaf cake is more substantial than a regular carrot cake, making it the perfect breakfast option to fuel you for the day.
 I also find loaf cakes to be less messy than regular cakes for this reason.
 It’s easier to cut, store and serve!

 This carrot cake loaf is easily customizeable, so you can make it with your favorite add-ins and substitutions.
 If you want a nice crunch, throw in some nuts!
 And if you want to make it even more healthy, go ahead and use sugar free maple syrup.

-- organic no sugar-added raisins, we use @sunnyfruitofficial
+- Organic no sugar-added raisins: we like Sunnyfruitofficial

 To add a final finishing touch, you can garnish this loaf cake with chopped pecans, walnuts or another nut of your choice.
 This adds a bit of crunch that goes well with the moist and tender carrot cake.